ropensci/roweb3/content/blog/2026-03-27-mentors-2026/index.md

 </br>

-## Pao Corrales
+### Pao Corrales

-{{< figure src = "/img/team/paola-corrales.png" width = "250" alt = "Foto de perfil de Pao Corrales" class = "pull-right" caption = "<strong>Pao Corrales</br>Australian National University & 21st century weather CoE </br> R-Ladies, LatinR, rOpenSci, The Carpentries, RForwards </strong>">}}
+{{< figure src = "/img/team/paola-corrales.png" width = "250" alt = "Profile photo of Pao Corrales" class = "pull-right" caption = "<strong>Pao Corrales</br>Australian National University & 21st century weather CoE </br> R-Ladies, LatinR, rOpenSci, The Carpentries, RForwards </strong>">}}

-I have a PhD in Atmospheric Sciences from the University of Buenos Aires (Argentina) and am currently working in Australia for the *21st Century Weather Centre* as a research software engineer.
+I have a PhD in Atmospheric Sciences from the University of Buenos Aires (Argentina) and am currently working in Australia at the *21st Century Weather Centre* as a research software engineer.

 I actively participate in R-Ladies, R Forwards, The Carpentries, LatinR and rOpenSci, learning and sharing knowledge about R in the community.
 In 2023 I participated in the Champions Program as a Champion, submitting the agroclimate package to the rOpenSci peer review process.
-I learned a lot and connected with people from all over the world. it was an excellent experience!
+I learned a lot and connected with people from all over the world.
+Tt was an excellent experience!

 I am passionate about teaching and helping other people grow in what they do, access new opportunities and develop professionally and as individuals.
 I am very excited to participate again this year as a mentor in the Latin America Champions Program.